awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

 If you want to configure replication between an Aurora MySQL DB cluster and an Aurora MySQL DB cluster in another region, you can create an Aurora MySQL DB cluster as a Read Replica in a different AWS Region than the source DB cluster\.
 For more information, see [Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions](AuroraMySQL.Replication.CrossRegion.md)\.

+ With Aurora MySQL 2\.04 and higher, you can replicate between Aurora MySQL and an external source or target that uses global transaction identifiers \(GTIDs\) for replication\.
+Ensure that the GTID\-related parameters in the Aurora MySQL DB cluster have settings that are compatible with the GTID status of the external database\.
+To learn how to do this, see [Using GTID\-Based Replication for Aurora MySQL](mysql-replication-gtid.md)\.

 **Warning**
-When you replicate between Aurora MySQL and MySQL, you must ensure that you use only InnoDB tables\.
-If you have MyISAM tables that you want to replicate, then you can convert them to InnoDB before setting up replication with the following command\.
+When you replicate between Aurora MySQL and MySQL, ensure that you use only InnoDB tables\.
+If you have MyISAM tables that you want to replicate, you can convert them to InnoDB before setting up replication with the following command\.

 ```
 alter table <schema>.<table_name> engine=innodb, algorithm=copy;
 ```

-Setting up MySQL replication with Aurora MySQL involves the following steps, which are discussed in detail following in this topic\.
+Setting up MySQL replication with Aurora MySQL involves the following steps, which are discussed in detail following in this topic:

 [1\.
 Enable Binary Logging on the Replication Master](#AuroraMySQL.Replication.MySQL.EnableBinlog)